& supportive documents

 Local residents and distant visitors alike rely on the many free recreational opportunities offered by DEWA, such as hiking, walking, bicycling, fishing, hunting, swimming, camping, canoeing, boating, rafting, cross-country skiing, bird watching, horseback riding, trail running, forest bathing, nature healing, sightseeing, and special events.
 The DEWA currently offers significant cultural and historical resources, infrastructure facilities; and, is home to several rare, threatened, and endangered species of plants, fish, mammals, reptiles, and amphibians.
 Many of us rely on the area for subsistence hunting and fishing, feeding our families throughout the year with the fish and game we are lucky enough to harvest.
 Crops grown on DEWA lands leased to local farmers include corn, soy, and alfalfa—much of which in turn feeds local livestock.
 In short, DEWA is an integral part of life for the residents and users of this area.

-Presently, the New Jersey and Pennsylvania chapters of the Sierra Club are lobbying for a proposal to change the designation of the DEWA from a National Recreation Area to a National Park, which would drastically alter our ability to utilize this area and drastically change the way and pace of life here in the region.
-The Sierra Club’s proposal unfortunately attempts to use savvy language, vagaries, and platitudes to misdirect us from the ultimate truth that the public will only lose recreational opportunities, money, space, and resources, while gaining only increased traffic, increased development, and increased water and air-pollution.
+Presently, Mr. John Donahue, former superintendent of the Recreation Area, and a local Pennsylvania chapter of the Sierra Club are lobbying for a proposal to change the designation of the DEWA from a National Recreation Area to a National Park, which would drastically alter our ability to utilize this area and drastically change the way and pace of life here in the region.
+The proposal unfortunately attempts to use savvy language, vagaries, and platitudes to misdirect us from the ultimate truth that the public will only lose recreational opportunities, money, space, and resources, while gaining only increased traffic, increased development, and increased water and air-pollution.

 Hunting and fishing within the current boundaries of the DEWA will be significantly reduced if not entirely eliminated.
 Horseback riding, mountain biking, and motor-boating will be significantly reduced or eliminated.
 Entrance fees, camping fees, fees for river permits for canoeing and rafting, etc. will now prohibit current low-income visitors from their traditional enjoyment of these activities.
 Visitation will ultimately decrease for local residents and drastically increase for non-local visitors.
 This only means increased traffic on local roads in our tiny residential towns like Sandyston, Stillwater, Blairstown, and Branchville, and increased traffic on already congested approaches like State Routes 15, 23, 46, 94, and 206 in New Jersey, and PA SR739, SR2001 from Milford to Bushkill (currently being widened to accommodate truck traffic) and US 209 Milford to route 80.